matt-meaningfulgigs/fuckyour5things/README.md

-# FuckYour5Things
+# Spam-Musk

 ## Overview

-**FuckYour5Things** is a cute little protest tool built to disrupt the chaos agents dismantling America for profit.
+**Spam-Musk** is a cute little protest tool built to disrupt the chaos agents dismantling America for profit.
 Musk, his stolen-data-powered AI, Trump’s cult, and their Russian oligarch backers aren’t just corrupt bureaucrats—they’re a cabal of unhinged grifters hell-bent on gutting federal institutions, wrecking workers’ livelihoods, and consolidating power for the ultra-rich.

 This tool fights back.
 By flooding their channels with AI-generated protest emails, it wastes their time, pollutes the stolen data they funnel into Grok, and grinds their agenda to a halt.
 Every email is a digital wrench in their machine—a reminder that they can’t bulldoze democracy without resistance.